Skip to main content

 severitiesThe severity levels for which you want to filter.
 Accepted values: critical, high, medium, low

 thresholdThe number of vulnerabilities found that would lead to a failed build.
-Default is 0, so any vulnerability identified would lead to a build failure
+If not defined, the default is 0, so any vulnerability identified would lead to a build failure

 versionThe config file version you're using